EmuDeck/emudeck.github.io/docs/blog/posts/2-march-24-outage-update.md

 # 2 March 2024 Outage Update

+This issue has now been resolved for Citra, Dolphin, and RPCS3.
+You may update your emulators in Discover to get the latest working versions.

+***

 Several emulators have been reported as crashing over the past day.
 While we await fixes from their respective developers, below is what you can do to resume using the applications.

 **Citra**